-A director is not ordinarily nominated for election at the annual meeting of shareholders next held following the date on which they attain the age of seventy-two (72) years.
-The Board may waive this practice and request a director to extend their term of service beyond the regular retirement age.
+A director is not ordinarily nominated for election at the annual meeting of shareholders next held following the date on which she or he or she attains the age of seventy-two (72) years.
+The Board may waive this practice and request a director to extend his or her term of service beyond the regular retirement age.

-E. DIRECTOR CONFLICTS OF INTEREST
+D. DIRECTOR CONFLICTS OF INTEREST